-Ministro Pistarini International Airport Ezeiza (EZE) is the only airport that receives international flights from all over the world such as North America, Europe, Oceania, … Below you find the best way getting from Ezeiza Buenos Aires airport to Buenos Aires city, tested by myself.
+Ministro Pistarini International Airport Ezeiza (EZE) is the airport in Buenos Aires that receives international flights from all over the world such as North America, Europe, and Oceania, … Below you find the best way getting from Ezeiza Buenos Aires airport to Buenos Aires city, tested by myself.
 I checked all the ways for getting from Buenos Aires international airport to Buenos Aires city.

-Read more: 8 mistakes tourists make in Buenos Aires
+Read more: the best hotels in Buenos Aires

-Getting from Buenos Aires international airport to Buenos Aires city
+Getting from the international airport Buenos Aires to Buenos Aires city

-The best way to get from Ezeiza (EZE) airport to Buenos Aires is by private transfer or taxi.
+The best way to get from Ezeiza Airport in Buenos Aires (EZE) to Buenos Aires City is by private transfer or taxi.
 It’s your personal preference.
-A trip of 31km is necessary to get from EZE to Buenos Aires city center.
+A trip of 31km or around 45 minutes is necessary to get from EZE to Buenos Aires city center.
 As a tourist, you probably have some luggage with you, so traveling comfortably would be nice.
 How to get from Buenos Aires international airport to Buenos Aires city?

-Where do you arrive and how long does a transfer takes?
+Where do you arrive and how long does a transfer take?

 You will all arrive at terminal A, no matter what airline you’re flying with.
 Once you arrive on Argentine ground there is first passport control ahead of you.
 Please note to have your address of staying with you.
 Afterward, you will have the opportunity to get your luggage.
-A taxi ride from EZE airport to Buenos Aires city takes around 30 – 50 minutes, depending on the traffic.
+A taxi transfer from Ezeiza Airport to Buenos Aires City takes around 40 – 60 minutes, depending on the traffic.
 A public bus takes around 1h30 – 2h to get you to Plaza de Mayo (Buenos Aires center).
-Below you will see a map of Buenos Aires international airport.
+Below you will see a map of Buenos Aires International Airport.

 Transfer Ezeiza Buenos Aires airport 2020

-1. Private transfer from EZE airport to Buenos Aires city
+1. Airport transfer from Ezeiza airport to Buenos Aires city

-Do you want to enjoy the comfort of an arranged private transfer from Ezeiza to Buenos Aires?
+Do you want to enjoy the comfort of a private airport transfer from Ezeiza to Buenos Aires?
 The easy thing is that you decide your pick-up time, return, and destination.
 I arrived countless times in Buenos Aires after a long flight.
-And still an arranged private transfer is the best way getting from Ezeiza to Buenos Aires City (besides family or friends picking me up).
+And still booked a private airport transfer is the best way getting from Ezeiza to Buenos Aires City (besides family or friends picking me up).

-A person waiting for you in the arrival hall, going in the car, and don’t worry about where the driver needs to drop you off.
-Because all is arranged.
+A driver is waiting for you in the arrival hall, even if there is a flight delay because they follow your flight.
+Going straight to the car parked nearby, and don’t worry about where the driver needs to drop you off.
+Because it’s all arranged.

 It’s just easy.
-With that experience and my connections within the tourism sector, I start to organize private airport transfer.
-In the past I recommended another company but the cancellation policy is not that flexible.
+With that experience and my connections within the tourism sector, I start to organize private airport transfers.
 Therefore, I offer the Buenos Aires airport transfer with the option to cancel for free up to 24h before arrival.

 Click here to discover the Buenos Aires private airport transfer options.